 Scientist, educationist and rector of the International Islamic University Malaysia.
 As an activist for education and international science cooperation for decades, he has been involved in many committees and projects.
 He has also received numerous visiting professorships and honorary degrees from universities around the world.

 Director of Ecosphere Studies at the The Land Institute in Salina, Kansas.
 She has a background in English and holds a PhD in English and Great Plains Studies from the University of Nebraska-Lincoln.
 Her research interests include interdisciplinary environmental humanities and ecocriticism, North American Great Plains literature and ecology, plants and agriculture in literature, critical plant studies, Omaha language and literature, and place-conscious composition and education.

 Executive director of the Right Livelihood Foundation in Stockholm.
 Prior to this, he worked at the German Parliament in Berlin, the United Nations Environment Programme in Paris, and the European Parliament in Brussels.
 He is also a member of the Advisory Board of the European Centre for Constitutional and Human Rights in Berlin.

 Alyn Ware, New Zealand

-Prof. Dr. Eva Youkhana, Germany
+PD Dr. Eva Youkhana, Germany

 Acting director of the Department of Political and Cultural Change at the Center for Development Research (ZEF), University of Bonn.
 She has an academic background in Social Anthropology, Roman Studies and critical Sociology of Development.
 Currently, she acts as DSSP‘s project leader in a partnership with Universidad Nacional, Bogotá, Instituto de Estudios Ambientales (IDEA), in Colombia.